Trump faces pressure over Russia bounties to kill US troops

 “Conclusions, apparently, were not reached,” McConnell said.

+The White House was working to schedule a briefing for Wednesday with McConnell, House Speaker Nancy Pelosi and the top Republicans and Democrats on the two intelligence committees according to a person familiar with the talks.
+The person declined to be identified because the so-called “Gang of 8” briefing will be classified.
+That group receives the most sensitive information in regular meetings with administration officials.

-And Republicans briefed in the White House Situation Room on Tuesday appeared mostly satisfied with the answers they received.
-Senate Armed Services Chairman Jim Inhofe of Oklahoma said he was “convinced” Trump didn’t know about the intelligence.
+A separate group of Senate Republicans briefed in the White House Situation Room on Tuesday appeared mostly satisfied with the answers they received.
+Senate Armed Services Chairman Jim Inhofe of Oklahoma said he was “convinced” Trump hadn’t known about the intelligence.
 Wisconsin Sen. Ron Johnson, chairman of the Homeland Security and Governmental Affairs Committee, said Trump “can’t be made aware of every piece of unverified intelligence.”

 Senate Intelligence Committee Chairman Marco Rubio said he believed the U.S. was prepared “to do everything possible to protect our men or women stationed abroad, from a variety of threats.”